aws-samples/aws-sam-terraform-examples/ga/README.md

 # Terraform and SAM example applications

 This repository contains sample applications showing how to use the AWS SAM CLI with Hashicorp's Terraform.
-It accompanies the blog [blog title](https://aws.amazon.com).

 ## Requirements
 * [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started.html]) (Be sure to follow the instructions for the SAM CLI requirements)